ReactiveMongo/ReactiveMongo/.github/ISSUE_TEMPLATE.md

 ### Reproducible Test Case

-Please provide a PR with a failing test.
+Please provide a PR with a failing test, or at least with a [minimal reproducible example](https://stackoverflow.com/help/minimal-reproducible-example).

-If the issue is more complex or requires configuration, please provide a link to a project on Github that reproduces the issue.
+If the issue is more complex or requires configuration, please provide a link to a project on GitHub that reproduces the issue.